New

 Low-stimulus day

-Come and experiment in peace and quiet on Wednesday, 4 October
+Come and experiment in peace and quiet on Wednesday, 29 January

 Everyone deserves a fun day full of science and technology.
 But not everyone enjoys an outing with an overload of stimuli.
-This is why we are organising our first low-stimulus day on Wednesday, 4 October from 12 noon to 5 pm.
-For practical reasons, our low-stimulus show, demo and workshops can only be given in Dutch.
+This is why we are organising another low-stimulus day on Wednesday, 29 January from 12 pm (noon) to 5 pm.

 Tip